duesee/abnf-core/README.md

 # ABNF (Core Rules)

-A nom-based ABNF core rules parser.
+A parser for ABNF core rules based on nom 5.
+It is primarily a building block for the [ABNF parsing crate](https://crates.io/crates/abnf), but should also be useful in itself.